-Taylor Trost’s classroom at Grace Norton Rogers Elementary School is a hub of innovation and inclusivity, reflecting her commitment to ensuring that every student receives a high-quality education.
-Trost teaches a fourth grade inclusion class that is grounded in project-based learning, songs and physical activity that keep her students engaged throughout the school day.
-Her approach pays off: Her students show consistent achievement gains in reading and math as measured by state and district assessments.
+In her elementary education career prior to school leadership, Taylor Trost’s classroom at Grace Norton Rogers Elementary School was a hub of innovation and inclusivity, reflecting her commitment to ensuring that every student receives a high-quality education.
+Trost taught a fourth grade inclusion class that is grounded in project-based learning, songs and physical activity that keep her students engaged throughout the school day.
+Her approach paid off: Her students showed consistent achievement gains in reading and math as measured by state and district assessments.

 One memorable lesson involved the creation of a faux campfire in her classroom, complete with a fan and orange paper, to inspire students to write and share their own “campfire story” as part of a lesson to develop students’ creative writing and public speaking skills.
 During the COVID-19 pandemic, she stepped up to help bridge the unexpected technology needs between the school and its families, working with the principal and the technology team to develop a remote-learning model, including virtual field trips, that was adopted by the school district.